coderefinery/mini-workshop/content/1/sharing.md

 persistent identifier (PID) such as DOI in addition to sharing the code publicly, by using services like [Zenodo](https://zenodo.org) or similar services.

+We will practice this together in the episode {ref}`publishing-code`.